Tasks & @task Decorator¶

 - Decorator: Creates

-→ metadata (function, queue, retries, ttl, progress).wrapper()
+enqueue_task()andwrapper()functions.
+TASK_REGISTRY: Mapstask_id-> metadata (function, queue, retries, ttl, progress).wrapper():- Injects

-if needed. - Calls original
+report_progressif needed. - Calls original

-, awaiting async or usinganyio.to_thread
+func, awaiting async or usinganyio.to_threadfor sync functions.

 - Injects

-:- Constructs a
+enqueue_task():- Constructs a

-with all metadata. - Optionally calls
+Jobwith all metadata. - Optionally calls

-. - Enqueues immediately or via
+add_dependencies(). - Enqueues immediately or via

 - Constructs a